SmokinCaterpillar/pypet/doc/source/manual/introduction.rst

     # Create an environment that handles running our simulation
     env = Environment(trajectory='Multiplication',filename='./HDF/example_01.hdf5',
-                      file_title='Example_01', log_folder='./LOGS/',
+                      file_title='Example_01',
                       comment = 'I am a simple example!', large_overview_tables=True)

 We pass some arguments here to the constructor.
-This is the name of the new trajectory, a filename to store the trajectory into, the title of the file, a folder for the log files, and a descriptive comment that is attached to the trajectory.
+This is the name of the new trajectory, a filename to store the trajectory into, the title of the file, and a descriptive comment that is attached to the trajectory.
 We also set ``large_overview_tables=True`` to get a nice summary of all our computed :math:`z` values in a single table.
 This is disabled by default to yield smaller and more compact HDF5 files.